-Sweet marjoram is a fantastic herb to know.
-It grows well both indoors and out, though it is not as hardy as other culinary herbs.
+Sweet marjoram is a fantastic herb to use and grow.
+It thrives both indoors and out, though it's not as hardy as other culinary herbs.
 Marjoram does, however, make a fantastic addition to a kitchen herb garden.

-It's slightly sweeter than oregano, to which it is related.
+Marjoram is slightly sweeter than its cousin, oregano.
 The two herbs can be used interchangeably in food recipes.
-In fact, the herbs are so similar that they're often confused for one another and either may also be called 'Greek oregano.'
+In fact, the herbs are so similar that they're often confused for one another.

 What Is Sweet Marjoram?